 This species is the show’s crown jewel.
 It is one of the most expensive species and the rarest to be found.
 Its leaves have white stripes of variegation, and in some cases, the leaves are completely white.
 Monstera Siltepecana is another type of Monstera species.

 Monstera Borsigiana: Things to Know

 Is Monstera Deliciosa a climber?

 The plants are climbers by nature.
 The plant is a creeper, and its aerial roots help it climb upon the support.
-These plants are the best choice for wall-hanging purposes and can be grown in pots for decoration.
+Similar to monstera petola, these plants are the best choice for wall-hanging purposes and can be grown in pots for decoration.
 That being said, if someone is a fan of low-maintenance plants that have perforated leaves, this species is an ideal and the most suitable choice.

 Is Monstera Deliciosa indoor or outdoor?